Weekend Trips from Paris by Train: 12 Places Worth the Journey (2026)

 8. Weekend Getaway from Paris to Tours

-Tours is a historic city, the capital of the Kingdom of France, even if for a short time, and with a rich heritage.
+Tours is a historic city, the capital of the Kingdom of France, even if for a short time, and has a rich heritage.
 It is also a student city, with a lively city center populated by many restaurants and bars that pop up their terraces outside as soon as the beautiful days arrive.

-One day in Tours is a good time to explore the city.
+Two days in Tours is a good time to explore the city.
 Wander around the Old Town, with its pretty architecture of half-timbered houses, and visit Saint-Gatien Cathedral.
 The bustling Place Plumereau is perfect for a coffee break or some drinks in the evening, and in the summer, you can also relax at the guinguettes (beach bars) by the Loire River.

 WHERE TO STAY IN TOURS: